Calvary Lutheran Church

 VI.2.b Petty cash expenditures may be reimbursed to any member of the congregation with prior approval of the supported committee chairperson.

-VI.2.c .c The process for reimbursement of petty cash expenditures is:
+VI.2.c The process for reimbursement of petty cash expenditures is:

 3. Working Capital Requirements

-VI.3.a A minimum of $XXXX.00 will be kept in the church’s working capital fund (checking account) at all times to meet routine expenses.
+VI.3.a A minimum of $25,000.00 will be kept in the church’s working capital fund (checking account) at all times to meet routine expenses.

-VI.3.b When funds in the working capital fund exceed $XXXX.00, funds in excess of the minimum will be transferred into the building fund.
+VI.3.b When funds in the working capital fund exceed $100,000.00, funds in excess of the minimum will be transferred into a higher-interest bearing account, but kept separate from the building fund by means of accounting and stated use.

 4. Designated Funds